Who is our Metropolitan?

 seminary and ordination, but in other jurisdictions the

-bishop will specifically indicate when a priest may begin
+Bishop will specifically indicate when a Priest may begin

 hearing confessions.